Skip to main content

 As time passes and the user completes more training and records more knowledge, they will continue to improve their role attainment.

-Example 2 - Qualification role
+Example 2 - Qualification roles

 In this example, let's use Roles to help manage a qualification.
 Let's say we are creating a 'Certificate III in Tribal Habits'.
 So that will be the role.